 Nashua Man Pleads Guilty to Drug Trafficking

-CONCORD – Melvin Stanford, 43, of Nashua, pleaded guilty in federal court to distributing crack cocaine, Acting United States Attorney John J. Farley announced today.
+CONCORD - Seth G. Shackford, 41, of Nashua, pleaded guilty in federal court on Wednesday to possession of controlled substances with intent to distribute, Acting United States Attorney John J. Farley announced today.

-Stanford is scheduled to be sentenced on August 3, 2021.
+Shackford is scheduled to be sentenced on September 4, 2021.

-This matter was investigated by the Federal Bureau of Investigation with assistance from the New Hampshire State Police, Nashua Police Department, Manchester Police Department, Dover Police Department and Portsmouth Police Department.
-The case is being prosecuted by Assistant U.S. Attorneys Georgiana L. MacDonald and Anna Krasinski.
+This matter was investigated by the Nashua Police Department.
+The case is being prosecuted by Assistant U.S. Attorney Joachim H. Barth.